vin0010/Espncricinfo-Design/README.md

 - Highest runs in a match
 - Highest runs in a series
 - Partnership
+- Dismissal
+- Powerplay
+- Toss
+- Reviews left
+- summary of each day in test cricket.

 ### Feature Verification
 - Check if a Schedule of a series can be received.